Waziup/majiup-waziapp/README.md

 ## Prerequisites

-What things you need to install the software and how to install them
+Ensure you have the following dependancies for the application to run,

 1. [Node.js](https://nodejs.org/en/download/) - The JavaScript runtime
 2. [pnpm](https://pnpm.js.org/en/installation) - The package manager